 - 1 large free-range egg room temperature

-- 1 tsp Bicarbonate of soda (baking soda)
+- 1 teaspoon Bicarbonate of soda (baking soda)

 - 350 g plain flour (all purpose)